sungmen999/CassiaSDKGuideClone/RESTful-API.md

 #define EIR_NAME_SHORT 0x08 /* shortened local name */
 #define EIR_NAME_COMPLETE 0x09 /* complete local name */
 ```

+Below is an example which includes name in scan response:

+Below is an example which includes UUID in advertise packet.
+The uuid in this advertise
+packets is F0FF.
+Please move the last byte (FF) forward and add the rest of the bytes(F0),
+here comes the filter_uuid= FFF0.

 ### Connect/Disconnect to a Target Device
 To use the router to connect to specific BLE devices using Cassia AC: